 Two tier 1 suppliers provide 100% of our PNDs, in dash system and fitness products.
 These suppliers assemble previously manufactured materials or components in their factories.
 They account for half (up to 50%) of the workers in our tier 1 supply chain.

 Supply chain management

-We have deployed a global process based on the learnings from our first years as a member of the Electronic Industry Citizenship Coalition (EICC).
-The TomTom EICC Code of Conduct establishes the basic principles and standards for business conduct with which we expect our suppliers to comply with.
-Our major suppliers are required to sign the TomTom EICC Code of Conduct.
-Moreover they are expected to implement the code as part of their own operations, and to adopt the code for their suppliers as well.
+We have deployed a global process based on the learnings from our first years as a member of the RBA.
+The TomTom RBA Code of Conduct establishes the basic principles and standards for business conduct with which we expect our suppliers to comply with.
+Our major suppliers are required to sign the TomTom RBA Code of Conduct.
+Moreover, they are expected to implement the code as part of their own operations, and to adopt the code for their suppliers as well.

-Where applicable, we conduct audits of these suppliers in order to assess their compliance with the standards defined in the TomTom EICC Code of Conduct.
-This enables us to understand their management systems and processes and covers areas such as child labour, forced labour, discrimination, working hours and compensation, as well as health, safety and environmental performance.
+Where applicable, we conduct audits of these suppliers in order to assess their compliance with the standards defined in the TomTom RBA Code of Conduct.
+This enables us to understand their management systems and processes and covers areas such as child labor, forced labor, discrimination, working hours and compensation, as well as health, safety and environmental performance.

 Get in touch

-Got a question or comment about our CSR strategy?
-Please contact (firstname.lastname@example.org).
+Have a question or comment about our sustainability strategy?
+Please contact email@example.com.